 There are a number of delicious dishes that cardamom can be used in preparing.
-Basically, if you buy the cardamom to make this rote, and you like spices like nutmeg and cinnamon, then you will not regret it.
+Basically, if you buy cardamom to make this rote, and you like spices like nutmeg and cinnamon, then you will not regret it.
 The best part is you can make this afghan meal with an oven.
 I love Indian food, and a lot of Indian dishes include cardamom.
-All of the sweet or spicy afghan dishes or recipes contain cardamom.
-In South Asia you will find various types of spices even in tea, especially in afghan culture.
+All of the sweet or spicy Afghan dishes or recipes contain cardamom.
+In South Asia, you will find various types of spices even in tea, especially in Afghan culture.
 I had a tea-less Chai frozen yogurt at Yogurtland yesterday that was delicious, it had cardamom.
-Here is a list of recipes from allrecipes.com that use cardamom.
-And here is a recipe for tea-less Chai.

 When my dad sent me this recipe he attached this little poem he wrote.
-He is a therapist that works with soldiers and their families.
+He is a therapist who works with soldiers and their families.

 - 1 package dry yeast or a little less than 1 T (no need for a quick rise yeast)